-From 1977 until 2003, a unique brand of barbeque sauce was produced - called "Texas Best Barbeque Sauce".
+From 1977 - until 2003, a unique brand of barbeque sauce was produced, named "Texas Best Barbeque Sauce".
 It was smokey, tangy and rust-colored, having a somewhat coarse consistency.
-In 1993, T. Marzetti bought the rights to the name and the recipe, and they released a variety of products, palmed off as "Texas Best", but their offerings did not much resemble the original.
+In 1993, T. Marzetti bought the rights to the name and recipe, and they released a variety of products, palmed off as "Texas Best", but their later offerings did not resemble the original.

-In 2008 after the inventors re-acquired the rights to the name and the recipe, the sauce has become commercially available again: texasbestbarbequesauce.com.
+In 2008 - after the inventors re-acquired the rights to the name and recipe, the sauce has become commercially available again: texasbestbarbequesauce.com.

 The following is my attempt to replicate it.